 You recently started a blog, and you have a successful Instagram page.
 What are your plans for these pages?

 Oh, thank you for calling it successful 🙈.
 I started my Instagram page just for fun, as most people do (I guess?).
 As time passed, I wanted to challenge myself and see if I could make money with this hobby.
-I worked hard for it, and now I believe I have made it 🙂.
-I love writing, the combination of words and pictures; I enjoy sharing the small intricacies and big adventures of my life and inspiring people.
+I worked hard for it and believe I have made it 🙂.
+I love writing, combining words and pictures; I enjoy sharing my life’s small intricacies and big adventures and inspiring people.
 The blog is a challenge in itself, though.
 The technical aspects of publishing a blog are the only things keeping me back from not releasing regular articles.